 By all accounts, The Outsider was an above-average 1967 made-for-television movie, which served as a pilot for an equally well-regarded but short-lived TV series the following year.
 I've seen an episode or two, and it certainly demands further investigation.

-It featured the adventures of low-rent ex-con turned resigned, wistful private eye DAVID ROSS, but it's the word "loser" that immediately springs to mind.
+It featured the adventures of low-rent ex-con turned resigned, wistful private eye DAVID ROSS played by Darren McGavin, but it's the word "loser" that immediately springs to mind.

-    Ross lived and worked out of a rundown apartment in a rundown building, drove a beat-up car, and was often beat up himself in the course of his cases.
+Ross lived and worked out of a rundown apartment in a rundown building, drove a beat-up car, and was often beat up himself in the course of his cases, when he wasn't dodging creditors.
 Not that life had never been particularly kind to Ross anyway.